deman4ik/cryptuoso-web/docs/support.md

 ### Telegram Bot

-Have a personal problem regarding connecting an exchange keys or billing?
+Have a personal problem regarding connecting exchange keys or billing?

 Send message to our [Telegram Bot](https://t.me/cryptuoso_bot) in ❓ **Support** section.